-Kristina Milnor, Tow Associate Professor of Classics, joined the faculty of Barnard in 1998.
+Kristina Milnor, Professor of Classics, joined the faculty of Barnard in 1998.
 In addition to her PhD in Classical Studies, she holds a graduate certificate in Women's Studies from the University of Michigan, Ann Arbor.

 At Barnard, Professor Milnor teaches elementary, intermediate, and advanced Latin language; classical civilization lecture courses; and seminars in translation.
 She is a recipient of the Gladys Brooks Award for Excellence in Teaching.

 Professor Milnor's research interests include Latin literature of the late Republic and early Empire (especially epic, elegy, and the ancient novel), Roman history, and feminist theory and gender studies.
 Her work has been supported by the National Endowment for the Humanities.